 1. Find a program that’s in line with your market focus

-Proposals are different not just in structure but also in the processes used to create them.
-Therefore, find a proposal training program that specializes in the market to sell to.
+Proposals are different not just in structure but also, and especially, in the processes used to create them.
+Therefore, it’s important to find a proposal training program that specializes in the type of proposal you need and the particular market where you sell your wares.

 - Commercial RFPs?